 The Debtors negotiated the underlying economics of the Plan and other aspects of the restructuring with the Ad Hoc Committee first in connection with a term sheet and then as part of the RSA and other definitive documents, including the Plan, the Disclosure Statement, the DIP Financing Agreement, and the Backstop Note Purchase Agreement and Rights Offering Procedures (collectively, the "Definitive Documents").
-The Plan and Definitive Documents collectively provide the opportunity for the Debtors to reorganize as a going concern, continue their day-to-day operations substantially as currently conducted, and exit chapter 11 with a new capital structure and appropriate leverage.
+The Plan and Definitive Documents collectively provide the opportunity for the Debtors to reorganize as a going concern, continue their day-to-day operations, and exit chapter 11 with a new capital structure and appropriate leverage.

 As described more fully below, the Ad Hoc Committee has committed to provide \$75 million in debtor-in-possession financing.
-In addition, the Ad Hoc Committee has agreed-subject to a 30-day diligence contingency (the "Diligence Out")-to backstop the \$50 million rights offering and convert the DIP financing for convertible PIK debt issued by the reorganized Debtors pursuant to the Plan.
-In the event the Ad Hoc Committee exercises the Diligence Out, all milestones under the Credit Agreement are automatically extended, giving the company a total of 180 days to formulate and implement an exit strategy.
+In addition, the Ad Hoc Committee has agreed to backstop the \$50 million rights offering and exchange the DIP financing for convertible PIK debt issued by the reorganized Debtors pursuant to the Plan.

-Subject to the Court's approval and the Diligence Out, the transactions contemplated by the Plan and other Definitive Documents would satisfy all of the Debtors' financial obligations through the following principal terms:
+Subject to the Court's approval, the transactions contemplated by the Plan and other Definitive Documents would satisfy all of the Debtors' financial obligations through the following principal terms: